funRiceGenes/funRiceGenes.github.io/_posts/OS/G/2015-01-20-OsGS~OsGS1~GS1~OsGS1;1~OsGLN1;1.md

     + Thus, organic N assimilated by OsGS1;1 affects a broad range of metabolites and transcripts involved in maintaining metabolic homeostasis and plastid development in rice roots, whereas OsGS1;2 has a more specific role, affecting mainly amino acid homeostasis but not C metabolism
     + We observed (i) abnormal sugar and organic N accumulation and (ii) significant upregulation of genes associated with photosynthesis and chlorophyll biosynthesis in the roots of Osgs1;1 but not Osgs1;2 knockout mutants
     + Network analysis of the Osgs1;1 mutant suggested that metabolism of glutamine was coordinated with the metabolic modules of sugar metabolism, tricarboxylic acid cycle, and carbon (C) fixation
+    + Alternative splicing of OsGS1;1 affects nitrogen-use efficiency, grain development, and amylose content in rice.
+    + The elite haplotype of OsGS1;1 showed high OsGS1;1b activity, which improved NUE, affected grain development, and reduced amylose content

 * **Connection**
     + __OsGS~OsGS1~GS1~OsGS1;1~OsGLN1;1__, __OsGS2~lambdaGS31__, [Regulation of glutamine synthetase isoforms in two differentially drought-tolerant rice Oryza sativa L. cultivars under water deficit conditions](http://www.ncbi.nlm.nih.gov/pubmed?term=Regulation of glutamine synthetase isoforms in two differentially drought-tolerant rice Oryza sativa L. cultivars under water deficit conditions%5BTitle%5D), OsGS1;1 and OsGS2 were differentially regulated in IR-64 (drought-sensitive) and Khitish (drought-tolerant) cultivars of rice